kiararodriguezl/portfolio/modifiyingviz.md

 5. Which chart would you prefer?
 6. Rank the charts by preference and/or clarity of the information.

 After having defined the questions, I proceeded to divide them into two groups.
-"Overall Questions" are the questions that would be answered in aggregate, taking into account all the sketches, while the others would be questions that would be answered for each visualization, i.e., independently.
+"General Questions" are the questions that would be answered in aggregate, taking into account all the sketches, while the others would be questions that would be answered for each visualization, in other words, independently.

-Overall Questions
+General Questions
 1. Can you tell me what you these sketches are trying to convey?
 2. Can you describe to me what these charts are telling you?
 3. Who do you think is the intended audience for this?